without Internet Explorer,

 in 1280 x 960 resolution

 The title of this review says it all.
 Vital Remains' third album, Forever Underground, is truly their best work.
 Dechristianize and Icons of Evil have NOTHING on this album.
 Forever Underground captures a very strong and memorable atmosphere with its mixture of black metal and death metal.
 Surprisingly enough, Forever Underground has remained a hidden, overlooked gem just like every other Vital album that doesn't include Glen Benton.

-Every single song on this album sounds dark and aggressive in its own unique way.
+Every single song on this album captures this dark, obscure atmosphere.
 Each song tells its own story and there is not one filler track on the whole album.
-Forever Underground's songs contain such a large amount of variety and different elements.
-The song structures for each song are flawless, going from slow, doomy, heavy riffs to fast riffs with blast-beats to sections containing beautiful melodies.
+Forever Underground's songs contain such a large amount of variety in its riffs.
+The song structures for each song are diverse, going from slow, doomy, heavy riffs to fast riffs with blast-beats to sections containing these beautiful guitar solos and melodies.
 On Dechristianize and Icons Of Evil, most of the songs sound very similar to each other, each having the exact same song structures and same amount of fast, merciless riffs and brutality with no slowing down whatsoever.
-On these early albums, especially Forever Underground, the variety in the song structures are much different, letting some wicked, dark vibes to seep through in between fast riffs that blast off every once in a while.
+On these early albums, especially Forever Underground, the variety in the song structures are much different, letting some wicked, dark riffs to seep through in between fast riffs that blast off every once in a while.
 It's almost as if these less technical songs really breathe out something that sounds quite natural and spontaneous.

 Overall, this is Vital Remains' magnum opus; a truly underrated classic in death metal.
 I highly recommend it to any fan of black/death metal and to any new Vital fan who thinks Dechristianize is the best death metal album they've ever heard.
 Forever Underground remains a fantastic, satanic, dark masterpiece!